isomerpages/ogp/_products/redeemsg.md

 ---
 ![github](/images/redeemsg.png)

-### Redemption tracking system to monitor the distribution of goods, tickets and vouchers in real time.
+### Redemption tracking system to monitor the distribution of goods, tickets and vouchers in real time

 #### Background